Spartans vs. Wildcats: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 - Michigan State's 30 games this season have gone over this contest's total of 137.5 points 14 times.

-- The average point total in Michigan State's games this season is 137.2, 0.3 points fewer than this matchup's over/under.
+- Michigan State has an average total of 137.2 in its matchups this year, 0.3 fewer points than this game's over/under.

-- Oddsmakers have implied with the moneyline set for this matchup that Michigan State has a 56.5% chance to win.
+- Bookmakers have implied with the moneyline set for this matchup that Michigan State has a 56.5% chance to win.

 Michigan State vs. Kansas State Over/Under Stats